 Narcotics Anonymous is meant to provide a welcoming and supportive environment for people recovering from substance abuse.
 The demographics of NA and AA chapters can be very different.
 Young adults are now more likely to use a substance other than alcohol.
 The difference in age, circumstances, and drug of choice often lead people to feel more comfortable in NA than AA, or vice-versa.
 SMART Recovery does not separate meetings or strategies for recovery based on the substance of choice.

 NA, AA, and other 12-step programs aim for complete abstinence.
 Most chapters want people to be clean or sober for at least 24 hours before attending a meeting.
 There is no discussion of tapering or strategies to reduce substance use instead of abstaining.
-This can be a problem because people can’t access the support of a meeting during a relapse.
+This approach can be a problem because people can’t access the support of a meeting during a relapse.
 The requirement of complete abstinence leads people to lie or close themselves off.
 Most do this at meetings instead of reaching out for support and help.
 The chip system contributes to this problem.
 People who relapse are given a one-day chip no matter how much clean time they previously had.
 Tracking clean time with chips is helpful for some people, but it can also be discouraging and humiliating.
 The chip system is another factor pressuring some people to be dishonest and withdraw from the group.

 SMART Recovery does not use a chip system or require complete abstinence.
 At meetings, people can discuss drug use and harm reduction.
 Harm reduction refers to behaviors and resources that lower the risk of death, injury, or illness.
 Providing clean needles is an example of harm reduction.
 People can reach out for help and receive advice or support during a relapse in SMART Recovery’s permissive atmosphere.
 The deviation from mandatory abstinence lets people seek help while they are still using.